Generic name: aliskiren [ a-LIS-ke-rin ]

 Tekturna side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Tekturna: hives; vomiting, severe stomach pain; dizziness, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Tekturna: hives, itching; vomiting, severe stomach pain; dizziness, chest tightness, difficult breathing; swelling of your face, lips, tongue, or throat.

 If you have an allergic reaction to Tekturna you should not take it again.